FirebaseExtended/firebase-arduino/serial_protocol.md

 	<< +OK

 ## ADD_DATA
-Data to delivery to client application.
+Data to deliver to client application.
 This is comprised of Key->Value pairs.
 The Key is specified on the first line and the first line ends with a count of bytes in the value.
 We will then read the next %Value_Byte_Count% bytes (after the line break) and interpret them as the value.
 If there is no value specify 0 forthe byte count.
 ##Usage
 	ADD_DATA %KEY% %VALUE_BYTE_COUNT%
 	%VALUE%